Humbermed

 Please note that our doctors do NOT undertake PADI recreational dive medical examinations.

-If you would like to download, print out and complete the OGUK medical questionnaire form, please bring it with you when you come for the medical, this will save you completing the form at the surgery prior to the medical examination.
+If you would like to download, print out and complete the OEUK medical questionnaire form, please bring it with you when you come for the medical, this will save you completing the form at the surgery prior to the medical examination.

 What to bring with you for your offshore medical: